RayCulp/actions-for-nemo-file-manager/README.md

-# actions-for-nemo-file-manager
+# Actions for Nemo file manager
-A collection of Actions for the Linux file manager Nemo
+A collection of Actions and associated scripts for the Linux file manager Nemo